akuchibotla/marketplace/README.md

 - Users can place buy or sell orders via the order page
 - Orders are matched via a FIFO algorithm (loosely based on reading I did [here](https://www.amazon.com/Algorithmic-Trading-Practitioners-Jeffrey-Bacidore/dp/0578715236/ref=sr_1_4?dchild=1&keywords=algorithmic+trading&qid=1621740058&s=books&sr=1-4) and [here](https://en.wikipedia.org/wiki/Order_matching_system))
 - Users can watch the order book for any security, which updates live as new orders are placed and cleared
+- Orders can either be completely cleared or partially cleared depending on the available interest volume
 - Additionally, there is a running log under the order book that describes all the transactions that have occured since the user has arrived at the page
 - Order book data is persisted
 - There is a front-end for users to interact via a UI, but also an API for folks who want to programatically hook in